-Shopping in Vienna is not the first reason people choose to visit this wonderful city, but it is definitely among top three (together with arts and culture).
-With global presence of top brands worldwide and infinite possibilities of online purchasing, shopping has lost its charm and became a hassle during travel.
+The shopping in Vienna is not the first reason people choose to visit this wonderful city, but it is definitely among the top three (together with arts and culture).
+With the global presence of top brands worldwide and infinite possibilities of online purchasing, shopping has lost its charm and become a hassle during travel.

-They all offer ranges of global brands in fashion, cosmetics, electronics and accessories, plus many local brands and gift shops.
-They also have numerous coffee shops, bars and restaurants for pleasant breaks between shopping tours.
-Here are top malls for shopping in Vienna:
+They all offer ranges of global brands in fashion, cosmetics, electronics, and accessories, plus many local brands and gift shops.
+They also have numerous coffee shops, bars, and restaurants for pleasant breaks between shopping tours.
+Here are the top malls for shopping in Vienna:

-Wien Mitte The Mall is large mall incorporated into one of the main Vienna stations (Wien Mitte).
-Most of large malls are located in and around main transport hubs and they are easily reachable by underground or bus.
-Wien Mitte The Mall is one of them and it is also reachable by foot since it is in 3rd district.
+Wien Mitte The Mall is a large mall incorporated into one of the main Vienna stations (Wien Mitte).
+Most of the large malls are located in and around main transport hubs and they are easily reachable by underground or bus.
+Wien Mitte The Mall is one of them and it is also reachable by foot since it is in the 3rd district.

 Every city has a main shopping street, where all the trade and buying was done for centuries, and they became modern shopping areas and part of tourist attractions.
 Vienna has several streets that are famous for shopping.

-The street has a combination of pedestrian and standard sidewalks along the road areas an it is very enjoyable for walks.
+The street has a combination of pedestrian and standard sidewalks along with the road areas and it is very enjoyable for walks.
 What is interesting about this street is that there are many charming side streets intersecting (examples: Neubaugasse or Zollergasse), with interesting local shops where you can discover nice souvenirs and gifts.
 You can also have a quick snack there outside of busy Mariahilfer Strasse.

-Vienna is famous for manufacturing, trade and shopping for centuries and there are many local shops selling locally produced design, fashion and jewelry items, souvenirs and gifts, owned by local families for generations or newly founded design studios.
-Quality wise they don’t lack anything from world known brands and they are much cheaper in comparison, so we recommend visiting these shops and getting something unique to remember Vienna.
+Vienna is famous for manufacturing, trade, and shopping for centuries and there are many local shops selling locally produced design, fashion, and jewelry items, souvenirs, and gifts, owned by local families for generations or newly founded design studios.
+Quality-wise they don’t lack anything from world-known brands and they are much cheaper in comparison, so we recommend visiting these shops and getting something unique to remember Vienna.

 Code7 is another porcelain shop, but with more modern and recent designs, featuring local and Czech designers and artists.
 They also have other designs, not only porcelain.
-Located in Spittelberggasse in 7th district.
+Located in Spittelberggasse in the 7th district.